-Home networks allow devices such as smartphones, game consoles, computers, and printers to communicate within your own home.
+Home networks allow devices such as smartphones, game consoles, computers, and printers to communicate within your home.
 This simplifies tasks like printing, sharing files, and accessing the internet from anywhere.
 How you choose to setup these devices can affect the efficiency and security of your home network.
 The initial setup and best security practices will be covered here.
-By following the guidelines on this page, you will understand how to setup a home network with confidence.
+By following the guidelines on this page, you will be able to setup your own home network.

 What You Need to Get Started